 Leaving Laos and heading to Cambodia, I didn’t know what to expect.
-I had fallen in love with the beauty of Laos, something that had felt totally unexpected.
+I had fallen in love with the beauty of Laos, something that was totally unexpected.
 I’d even considered staying in the country for longer after I’d been offered a job – thanks to the guys at Don Summers!

 First stop in Siem Reap: Angkor Wat

-The city is most known for its iconic temple complex at Angkor Wat which is considered to be the world’s largest religious building.
+Siem Reap is most known for its iconic temple complex at Angkor Wat which is considered to be the world’s largest religious building.

 Angkor Wat is said to have been built by the Cambodian god-kings who each strove to better their ancestors’ structures in size, scale and symmetry.
 It’s a World Heritage site and rightly so as the carvings and detailing on the temple walls are rich in history and culture.

 Today the temple remains in the heart and soul of Cambodia.
 It even takes centre place on the country’s flag!

 To see Angkor Wat you can either chose a one-day ($37), three-day ($62) or seven-day ticket ($72).
 My and my friend chose the three day ticket.